At military camps in the Myanmar jungle, doctors and students learn how to fire guns

 As well as being told how to handle weapons, they are prepared for the physical hardships of combat, shown first aid techniques, and taught basic marksmanship.

 The KNDO is not the only armed ethnic group offering CDM members training.
-Training footage from a number of different ethnic areas, show recruits chanting slogans such as "for the people" and "for our freedom," and "for our independence."
+Footage from a number of ethnic areas shows recruits chanting slogans, such as "for the people," "for our freedom," and "for our independence."

-The military junta has not responded to CNN's request for comment on these camps but on May 4, the military leadership published a statement in state-run media New Light of Myanmar calling on those who had traveled to ethnic areas or overseas to come home.
+The military junta has not responded to CNN's request for comment on these camps.
+On May 4, however, the military leadership published a statement in the state-run New Light of Myanmar calling on those who had traveled to ethnic areas or overseas to come home.

 Basic training for anti-coup protesters